 To season firewood, first split logs into smaller pieces for faster drying.
 Stack the wood off the ground in a single row, with space between each piece for air circulation.
 Cover the top to protect from rain, but leave the sides exposed for ventilation.
 Let the firewood dry for 6-12 months before use.

 If you’re planning to use your fireplace or wood-burning stove this year, you need to have dry or seasoned firewood to go in them.
-Otherwise, the green wood will just sit down and smolder all night, creating lots of smoke.
+Otherwise, the green wood will just sit down and smolder all night, creating smoke.

 Table of Contents

 Seasoned firewood is wood that has been dried for long enough that its moisture content has dropped below 20%.
 It burns with the most heat, highest efficiency, and lowest smoke generation.
-Seasoned wood also generates the least amount of creosote, which is black soot that can form in your chimney leading to chimney fires.
+Seasoned wood also generates the least amount of creosote, which is black soot that can form in your chimney, leading to fires.
 Seasoning can take between 4 and 24 months, depending on the density of the wood, its starting moisture levels, and how it is stacked.